 - c.
 No air traffic is proposed with the project, and there are no new structures proposed for this project that would interfere with or require alteration of air traffic patterns.
 No impact would occur. - d-e.
-The site is currently accessed via a private driveway off of Butts Canyon Road.
+The site is currently accessed via a driveway off of James Creek Road.
 There are no changes proposed to the location or design of the driveway.
-The Napa County Public Works Department (former Deputy Director Rick Marshall) reports that there have been no reported collisions at the nearest intersection of Butts Canyon Road and James Creek Road in the past five years.
-Sight distance at that intersection is satisfactory, and there are no other Public Works issues associated with the project.
+Napa County Public Works Department (former Deputy Director Rick Marshall) reports that there have been no reported collisions at the intersection of James Creek Road and Butts Canyon Road in the past five years.
+Sight distance is satisfactory, and there are no other Public Works issues associated with the project.
 The project will not result in any increased hazards or in inadequate emergency access.
 The Fire Department and Engineering Services Division have reviewed the application and recommend approval, subject to conditions. - f.
-The project is proposing 16 parking spaces, including one handicapped-accessible parking space.
-The proposed parking would meet the anticipated demand of employees, trainers, students, and visiting boarders along with the existing residential use.
+The project is proposing 20 parking spaces, including one handicapped-accessible parking space.
+There is an existing parking area that would accommodate approximately 16 parking spaces.
+The proposed parking would meet the anticipated parking demand of employees, trainers, and students along with the existing residential use.
 The development of new parking spaces would be limited, would avoid providing excessive parking facilities, and would therefore have no impact. - g.
 There is no aspect of this proposed project that would conflict with any adopted policies, plans, or programs supporting alternative transportation.
 The applicant has indicated that the project would incorporate bicycle incentives and providing priority parking for efficient transportation as part of their voluntary best management practices:

-Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact XVII. change i Code se geograpi CULTURAL RESOURCES.
-Would the project cause a substantial adverse in the significance of a tribal cultural resource, defined in Public Resources ection 21074 as either a site, feature, place, cultural landscape that is nically defined in terms of the size and scope of the landscape, sacred place, with cultural value to a California Native American tribe, and that is: a) Listed or eligible for listing in the California Register of Historical Resources, or in a local register of historical resources as defined in Public Resources Code section 5020.1(k), or \boxtimes b) A resource determined by the lead agency, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set forth in subdivision (c) of Public Resources Code section 5024.1.
-In applying the criteria set forth in subdivision (c) of Public Resources Code section 5024.1, the lead agency shall consider the significance of the resource to a California Native American tribe. \boxtimes a-b.
+Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact XVII. change Code se geograp CULTURAL RESOURCES.
+Would the project cause a substantial adverse in the significance of a tribal cultural resource, defined in Public Resources ection 21074 as either a site, feature, place, cultural landscape that is hically defined in terms of the size and scope of the landscape, sacred place, with cultural value to a California Native American tribe, and that is: a) Listed or eligible for listing in the California Register of Historical Resources, or in a local register of historical resources as defined in Public Resources Code section 5020.1(k), or $\boxtimes$ b) A resource determined by the lead agency, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set forth in subdivision (c) of Public Resources Code section 5024.1.
+In applying the criteria set forth in subdivision (c) of Public Resources Code section 5024.1, the lead agency shall consider the significance of the resource to a California Native American tribe.

+a-b.
 According to the Napa County Environmental Resource Maps (based on the following layers - Cultural Resources: Historical sites, Historical Sites - Lines, Arch sensitive areas, Arch sites, Arch surveys) no archaeologic or tribal resources have been identified on the property.
 Invitation for tribal consultation was completed pursuant to AB 52.
-One response was received from the Yocha Dehe Wintun

-Nation dated July 12, 2016.
+One response was received from the Yocha Dehe Wintun Nation dated July 12, 2016.
 County Planning staff scheduled two site visits with tribal representatives in December 2016 and February 2017; representatives of the tribe did not attend either site visit.
 The consultation request was not pursued by the representatives.
 No impact would occur.